jacksund/simmate/tutorials/02_ Run_a_workflow.md

 Be sure to go back through this tutorial a few times before moving on.
 Submitting remote jobs can be tedious but it's important to understand.
 Advanced features of Simmate will let you skip a lot of this work down the road, but that won't happen until tutorial 07.

-When you're ready, you can advance to [the next tutorial](https://github.com/jacksund/simmate/blob/main/tutorials/03_Analyze_and_modify_structures.md), which be back on your local computer.
+When you're ready, you can advance to [the next tutorial](https://github.com/jacksund/simmate/blob/main/tutorials/03_Analyze_and_modify_structures.md), which can be completed on your local computer.